Spiksee3/Dell-Latitude-7490-EFI-Hackintosh/README.md

 don't ask me why it's not working it did for me you get what you get and you don't get upset

+# Tahoe
+Up to date as of 15/07/25
+Currently running the latest efi results in the MacOS startup error, i'm working to resolve this right now :P
 # READ THIS!!!
 you might notice that when you use the touchscreen the touchpad will become laggy until you restart with reopen windows when you log back in unchecked i have no clue why this happens and have chose to just disable my touchscreen in the bios so it can't affect the touchpad